AnjirHossain/Traverso/README.md

 # Traverso
-Car shopping and car payments
+Car shopping and digital car payments made easier with location and context.